Skip to searchSkip to main content

 Whether you are planning a leisurely hike, want to hike with your family or are looking for a sporting challenge, you are sure to find a suitable hike for your "hiking type".
 Here are some of the options:

 Being alone in nature without a hiking group is a dream for many hikers.
 You can enjoy the sporting challenge and the experience of nature without distractions and concentrate entirely on yourself.
-As a single hiker, you set the pace and determine your own destination.
+As a lone hiker, you set the pace and determine your own destination.
 However, to ensure your safety throughout, you should take a few things into account when planning:

 • Choose familiar regions or routes for your first solo hikes.
 Hiking alone for the first time is an exciting challenge.
 However, to keep your bearings and overview, you should choose familiar routes or hike in familiar areas.